 In a sustained attempt to transmit the cultural heritage to generations yet to come, preventive measures can slow the aging and deterioration of our patrimony.
-At times, however, rehabilitation is unavoidable.
-And since degradation is an irreversible process, rehabilitation is often a complicated operation undertaken by specialists with scientific and artistic skills who take care not to denature or water down the objects they endeavor to restore.
+At times, however, heritage restoration is unavoidable.
+And since degradation is an irreversible process, restoration is often a complicated operation undertaken by specialists with scientific and artistic skills who take care not to denature or water down the objects they endeavor to restore.

-In 1840, on the initiative of Prosper Merimee, the Royal Chateau of Blois was inscribed on the list of historical monuments and rehabilitated with funds from the State.
+In 1840, on the initiative of Prosper Merimee, the Royal Chateau of Blois was inscribed on the list of historical monuments and restored with funds from the French State.
 Nowadays owned by the town of Blois, the chateau is subject to continual scrutiny that regularly leads to new work projects.
-Conducted under the supervision of a specialized architect, the projects are submitted for approval to the French culture ministry, and may receive funding.
+Conducted under the supervision of a specialized architect, the projects are submitted for approval to the French Culture Ministry, and may receive funding.

-Degree-holding curator-restorers from the national patrimonial institute rehabilitate the possessions of the museums of France.
+Degree-holding curator-restorers from the national patrimonial institute restore the possessions of the museums of France.
 Restoration projects are submitted for approval to a regional scientific committee that defines the intervention procedure and decides on the materials to be used.
-The work projects may be eligible for financing by the French culture ministry, but given the scale of the task, the support of patrons has become increasingly necessary.
+The work projects may be eligible for financing by the French Culture Ministry, but given the scale of the task, the support of patrons has become increasingly necessary.